turingschool/backend_mod_1_prework/section4/reflection.md

 1. How different did your workflow feel this week, considering we asked you to follow the Pomodoro technique?

 I started on this section yesterday, so it hasn't been a week.
 That being said, the pomodoro technique went ok for me.
-I tried it out, and found that I still prefer my usual system, which works well for me.
+I tried it out and found that I still prefer my usual system, which works well for me.
 I have worked independently for years, so I have my own systems of taking breaks and having walls of concentration that work better for me.
 Having the ticking sound stresses me out a bit, and I don't like the rigidness of the system.

 What I like best about what we read was using it to keep track of how long it is actually taking you to do stuff.
-I think I could benefit from that, to try to decrease underestimated how long things will actually take me / are taking me.
+I think I could benefit from that, to try to decrease underestimating how long things will actually take me / are taking me.

 2. Regarding the work you did around setting intentions in Step 1 of the Pomodoro technique - how did that go?
-Were you surprised by anything (did you find yourself way more focused than you realized, more distracted that you thought you'd be, estimating times accurately or totally off, etc)?
+Were you surprised by anything (did you find yourself way more focused than you realized, more distracted than you thought you'd be, estimating times accurately or totally off, etc)?

-I found it cumbersome, because I prefer to build my walls of work concentration around other elements of my day.
+I found it cumbersome because I prefer to build my walls of work concentration around other elements of my day.
 Like taking my dog out at a certain time, eating meals, taking a quick break to do a household chore, that type of thing.

 I have never struggled with concentration or focus.
 I can be a procrastinator, but I have other techniques that I have developed to combat that – I schedule designated work time and stick to it, I set goals for what I want to complete and when, and I live a very routine driven lifestyle overall.